triciaward/fast-api-template/README.md

 - Updates the Docker setup

 ### Step 5: Set Up Your New Project
-After customization, the script will tell you the new folder name.
-Navigate to it and run:
+After customization, follow the instructions to rename the folder if needed, then run:
 ```bash
 cd your_project_name_backend
 ./scripts/setup_comprehensive.sh